PaloAltoNetworks/google-cloud-hub-spoke-tutorial/README.md

 2. SSH to the VM-Series using the `EXTERNAL_IP` with your private SSH key.

+   > [!IMPORTANT]
-   >If your login attempt is refused, please wait for the cloud resources to finish booting.
+   > If your login attempt is refused, please wait for the cloud resources to finish booting.

     ```
     ssh admin@<EXTERNAL_IP> -i ~/.ssh/vmseries-tutorial